Birds – Vwaza Marsh WR

 Philip is the author of the Bradt guidebook to Malawi.

 With almost 400 species recorded, Vwaza Marsh Wildlife Reserve offers great bird watching.
-Lake Kazuni is an excellent place to look for water-associated birds, including ducks, storks, egrets and herons.
-African fish eagles are regular at the lake, while other raptors include osprey and Dickinson’s kestrel.
+Lake Kazuni is an excellent place to look for waterbirds, including ducks, storks, egrets and herons.
+African fish eagles are regularly seen at the lake, while other raptors include osprey and Dickinson’s kestrel.
 A guided walk is recommended to get a closer look at some of the waders.
-Further afield, the rocky escarpment base around Kawira Ranger Camp is one of the best places anywhere to look for the very localized white-winged babbling starling and chestnut-backed sparrow-weaver.
+Farther afield, the rocky escarpment base around Kawira Ranger Camp is one of the best places to look for the very localized babbling starling and chestnut-backed sparrow-weaver.

 Notable Birds in Vwaza Marsh WR